 Stream2 is the television service offered to residents who live on campus.
 In order to access the service, students first need to create an account with Apogee by going to mycampusvideo.com and creating a user account.
 Residents must use their UChicago email address to sign up.

 Stream2 is available on iOS and Android by using the Stream2 app, available in the App store.
 Residents need to create an account to access the service.
 It is available online via instuctions at stream2.uchicago.edu.
 Currently only Internet Explorer and Firefox ESR are supported.

-Black & White and Color printing is available in every residence hall.
+Black & white and color printing is available in every residence hall.
 Printing is available via the web or USB printing.
-Printing and print funds are accessible via tapping your ID on the card reader on the printer.
-You can find information about pricing and availability by going to the Print Portal using the link to the right.
+Printing and print funds are accessible via tapping your University ID on the card reader on the printer.
+You can find information about pricing and availability by going to the print portal using the link to the right.

-The front desk of each residence hall is staffed 24/7 during term sessions.
-Desk Clerks are responsible for greeting and monitoring residents, staff, and visitors who enter the building.
+The front desk of each residence hall is staffed 24/7 during the academic year.
+Desk clerks are responsible for greeting and monitoring residents, staff, and visitors who enter the building.
 Each desk is supplied with a tap access point that residents of the building must utilize to gain entry.
 Non-residents must sign in as a guest and be escorted by a resident at all times.

 Hard Key Buildings

 Upon check-in, residents will receive the key to their room.
 Residents maintain this key throughout the break periods, but must return the key upon checkout.